XCMer/CarND-PID-Control-Project/report.md

 ### Optimizing Kp

 #### Kp=0.1
 I started with Kp=0.1, and the other two parameters set to 0.
-The car starts off normal, but by the name it reaches the first curve, it starts oscillating, and eventually going off road.
+The car starts off normal, but by the time it reaches the first curve, it starts oscillating, and eventually getting off the road.

 Video: [Kp=0.1, Ki=0, Kd=0](videos/Kp1.mp4)